desering/volunteer-scheduler/docs/instrumentation.md

 Metrics are collected using [OpenTelemetry Metrics](https://github.com/open-telemetry/opentelemetry-js/blob/main/doc/metrics.md#add-manual-instrumentation).

-Custom metrics should be recorded via the `Meter` abstraction, exposed through the `OtelMetrics` utility.
+Custom metrics should be recorded via the `trackRequest` function, exposed as the `OtelMetrics` inside `utils/otel`.
 This utility wraps the OpenTelemetry `metrics.getMeter` API and provides a consistent interface for recording application metrics.

 The metrics export destination can be configured via the `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT` variable in the `.env` file.